 Muslims Celebrate Eid-El-Fitr Across Nigeria

-The Muslim faithful thronged praying grounds across the country on Friday to offer thanks to God for the successful completion of the fast.
+The Muslim faithful thronged praying grounds across the country on Tuesday to thank God for the successful completion of the fast.